Tips for using up food scraps

-Not only is it tough on the budget, it’s tough on the environment.
+Not only is this tough on the household budget, it’s tough on the environment.
 Making use of everything we have and avoiding throwing things away is a great habit to get into.

-There are some pretty obvious tips on reducing food wastage like using your bones and veg scrapes for broth, freezing bread crusts for bread crumbs, composting and feeding dogs and chooks.
-However I have a few tips here that you may not have thought of.
+There are some pretty obvious tips on reducing food wastage like using your bones and veg scraps for bone broth, freezing bread crusts for bread crumbs, feeding dogs and chooks and composting.

 ♥ Leftover tea and coffee